The Eastern Tropical Pacific Research Program

 An important function of the ETP Research Program is also to provide scientific expertise to the US delegations to the two regional fishery management organizations: the Inter-American Tropical Tuna Commission and the Agreement on the International Dolphin Conservation Program.
 These international management bodies are responsible for managing ETP tuna fisheries and promoting dolphin conservation.
 The estimates of abundance for ETP dolphins, as well as other studies conducted by this program, provide these international management bodies with information that is critical to assessing the effectiveness of fishery management and conservation measures.
 In addition, these dolphin abundance estimates are the basis for calculation of annual, stock-specific mortality limits.

 Due to the vast oceanic area encompassed by the ETP (some 20 million square kilometers of water), the assessment of dolphin populations affected by the fishery has required the use of large-scale research cruises spanning decades, and the ETP Research Program has maximized its use of this platform by simultaneously collecting oceanographic and biological data to understand the ecosystem supporting these dolphin populations.
-The studies on these ship-based surveys are conducted by scientists from many different groups within the Marine Mammal and Turtle Division, including: ETP Cetacean Assessment, Ecosystem Studies, Cetacean Health & Life History, Marine Mammal Genetics, EEZ Mammals and Acoustics, Marine Turtle Research, and Science Implementation, Planning & Policy.
+The studies on these ship-based surveys are conducted by scientists from many different groups within the Marine Mammal and Turtle Division, including: ETP Cetacean Assessment, Marine Mammal Spatial Habitat and Risk Program, Cetacean Health & Life History, Marine Mammal Genetics, California Current Marine Mammal Assessment Program, Marine Turtle Research, and Science Implementation, Planning & Policy.

 II.
 Research Questions